scarletbright/avalanche-docs/docs/v1.0/en/tools/avalanche.js/index.md

   * Retrieve balances on addresses
   * Get UTXOs for addresses
   * Build and sign transactions
-  * Issue signed transactions to the AVM
+  * Issue signed transactions to the X-Chain
   * Create a Subnetwork
   * Administer a local node
   * Retrieve Avalanche network information from a node